-WHS Consultants: Legislation & Legislative Requirements
+WHS Consultants: Experts in the Latest WHS Laws & Requirements

 In 2012, in Australia the new National WHS laws were introduced to improve workplace health and safety harmonisation throughout the country.
-Deciding that the costs outweighed the overall benefits, the states of Victoria and Western Australian forfeited the adoption.
+Deciding that the costs outweighed the overall benefits, the states of Victoria and Western Australia forfeited the adoption.
 As such, these are the only two Australian states where OHS legislation is still enforced.

 To find out more about your organisation’s WHS compliance requirements, speak to one of our experienced WHS consultants.
 Contact our friendly team at ICS by calling 1300 132 745.